jameszah/Simple_8266_Data_Logger/README.md

 - 240 1-hour avaerages (10 days)
 - 180 1-day averages (6 months)

+And all the data is presented in a graph on your web browser, plus the data is printed in the browser in a format that you can cut-and-paste into Excel for any fancy formatting or analysis.

+Here is an example of the minute data with the text version at the bottom.
+The date/time is converted into Excel format for easy formatting in Excel.
 <img src="./minutes.jpg">

+Excel of 1/10 seconds live data - the graph starts empty and grows to 100 samples, then it starts rolling the last 100 samples.

 <img src="./live.jpg">

+Here is an example of the hours screen, plus the same data copied off the webpage and pasted into Excel, and then built into an Excel grapph.

 <img src="./hours.jpg">

 <img src="./excel.jpg">